 Part-time Lecturer (non-tenure Track)

-· “OTS 227: Occupational Therapy Practice in Psychosocial Dysfunction.”
+The Department of Occupational Therapy at Tufts University is seeking qualified candidates to a teach our graduate level course “OTS 227: Occupational Therapy Practice in Psychosocial Dysfunction.”
 This course explores the practice of occupational therapy within the continuum of mental health service delivery including basic knowledge of mental health conditions, treatment settings, frames of references, communication, group dynamics, treatment planning, and role of OT in pharmacological treatment.
 It explores the health practitioner’s role in the treatment and management of these conditions, and the role of the occupational therapy within the interdisciplinary treatment team.
-(Spring 2022)

 Candidates must be Massachusetts licensed occupational therapists with prior teaching of graduate occupational therapy students, and expertise in the content and skills taught in the course.
 A doctoral degree is preferred (e.g., OTD, PhD, EdD, ScD).

 Review of applications will begin immediately and continues until the position is filled.
-All

 Questions may be directed to Michelle Rossman, Department Administrator, Department of Occupational Therapy, Tufts University, Medford, MA 02155 at Michelle.Rossman@Tufts.edu

 Tufts University, founded in 1852, prioritizes quality teaching, highly competitive basic and applied research, and a commitment to active citizenship locally, regionally, and globally.
 Tufts University also prides itself on creating a diverse, equitable, and inclusive community.
 Current and prospective employees of the university are expected to have and continuously develop skill in, and disposition for, positively engaging with a diverse population of faculty, staff, and students.